He-Yin Zhen: Feminism

-He Yin Zhen asserts that prostitution is incompatible with liberation.
+He-Yin asserts that prostitution is incompatible with liberation.
 She observed how prostitutes waited on the streets at night for customers like "wild chickens" in the wind and snow.
 She wrote, "What are the reasons for this?
 It's because people with money take me and buy me, and I depend on this kind of business for eating."
 She writes in On the Question of Women's Liberation that women prostitute themselves to gain the favor of wealthier men, thus further enslaving themselves to both the power of men and money.
 The gratification which results from prostitution is granted by men and perpetuates wealth inequality and the dominance of men, which is why it cannot be a form of liberation.
-Ultimately, He Yin Zhen was opposed to turning women into "tools for producing wealth".
+Ultimately, He-Yin was opposed to turning women into "tools for producing wealth".

 Influence

-Most of Zhen's feminist writings were written when she and her husband resided in Japan, and the influence of her feminism on the early Chinese feminist community is unclear.
+Most of He-Yin's feminist writings were written when she and her husband resided in Japan, and the influence of her feminism on the early Chinese feminist community is unclear.
 However, her feminist views were influential in the May Fourth movement, and were especially picked up by female communists.
 Her influence on the development of anarchism among Chinese scholars was also significant.
 Anarchism was first documented and introduced to the Chinese international students in Tokyo in the Japanese translations of western anarchical works.
 Chinese students in Japan adopted it as a solution to contemporary Chinese problems and sought a solution for China after the 1911 Revolution in China.
-Among the scholars developing their own understandings of anarchism was Zhen.
+Among the scholars developing their own understandings of anarchism was He-Yin.
 Her works, including articles in her journal, Tianyi bao, influenced the development of anarchism in China.
 Tianyi bao also published the first translation into Chinese of the Communist Manifesto.
 Her husband also supported the ideology, despite being closely engaged with the military personages of the warlords in China.